- COVID-19 related concerns

 *This guide is for general information only.
 It is not legal advice and should not be relied upon as such.
 We strongly recommend that those seeking to ‘blow the whistle’ obtain legal advice before taking any action.

-Official guidance on managing COVID-19 related risks includes the Government's Return to Work Safely Protocol, the Health and Safety Authority (HSA) Guidance for Employers and Employees and HSA COVID-19 FAQs for Employers and Employees in relation to Home-Working on a temporary basis.
+Official guidance on managing COVID-19 related risks includes the Government's Return to Work Safely Protocol, and the Health and Safety Authority (HSA) Guidance for Employers and Employees.

 More guidance on controlling COVID-19 is included in the Government’s announcement on public health measures and on the HSE website.
 Separate guidance on employment rights during the pandemic is published on the Citizens Information website.